+292. At all relevant times and at the time the Products left the Defendants' control, the implied warranties made by Defendants were false, misleading, and inaccurate because the Products had not been sufficiently and/or adequately tested regarding their safety risks, including the risk of uterine fibroids.

-- 299. Plaintiff did rely on Defendants' implied warranties of merchantability and fitness for the ordinary use and purpose relating to the Products. - 300.
-Plaintiff reasonably relied upon the skill and judgment of Defendants as to whether the Products were of merchantable quality and safe and fit for their intended use. - 301.
-Upon information and belief, Plaintiff 's professional cosmetologist(s) did rely on Defendants' implied warranties of merchantability and fitness for the ordinary use and purpose relating to the Products. - 302.
-Upon information and belief, Plaintiff 's professional' cosmetologist(s) relied upon the skill and judgment of Defendants as to whether the Products were of merchantable quality and safe and fit for their intended use. - 303.
-As a result of Plaintiff 's reasonable reliance upon Defendants' implied warranties of merchantability and fitness for the ordinary use and purpose relating to the Products, she used the Products. - 304.
-Upon information and belief, as a result of Plaintiff 's professional cosmetologist(s)'s reasonable reliance upon Defendants' implied warranties of merchantability and fitness for the ordinary use and purpose relating to the Products, they recommended and/or applied the Products to Plaintiff... - 305.
-The Products were injected into the stream of commerce by the Defendants in a defective, unsafe, and inherently dangerous condition and the Products and materials were expected to and did reach users, handlers, and persons coming into contact with said Products without substantial change in the condition in which they were sold.
+293. Plaintiff relief on Defendants' implied warranties of merchantability and fitness for the ordinary use and purpose relating to the Products.

+294. Plaintiff reasonably relied upon the skill and judgment of Defendants as to whether the Products were of merchantable quality and safe and fit for their intended use.

+295. Upon information and belief, Plaintiff version of sprofessional cosmetologist(s) relied on Defendants' implied warranties of merchantability and fitness for the ordinary use and purpose relating to the Products.

+297. As a result of Plaintiff 's and/or her professional 's and/or her professional cosmetologist(s)'s reasonable reliance upon Defendants' implied warranties of merchantability and fitness for the ordinary use and purpose relating to the Products, Plaintiff used the Products.

+298. The Products were injected into the stream of commerce by the Defendants in a defective, unsafe, and inherently dangerous condition and the Products and materials were expected to and did reach users, handlers, and persons coming into contact with said Products without substantial change in the condition in which they were sold.

+299. Defendants herein breached the aforesaid implied warranties, as their Products were not merchantable nor fit for their intended purposes and uses.

+300. Plaintiff would not have used the Products and/or, upon information and belief, her professional cosmetologist(s) would not have applied the Products, bur for the aforesaid implied warranties.

-- 306. Defendants herein breached the aforesaid implied warranties, as their Products were not merchantable nor fit for their intended purposes and uses. - 307.
-Plaintiff 's injuries and damages were directly and proximately caused by Defendants' breach of the aforementioned implied warranties. - 308.
-Plaintiff 's injuries and damages arose from a customary, usual, reasonably foreseeable use of the Products by Plaintiff. - 309.
-As a result of the foregoing breaches, Plaintiff was caused to suffer serious and dangerous side effects including uterine cancer and uterine fibroids requiring a hysterectomy, as well as other severe and personal injuries which are permanent and lasting in nature, physical pain and mental anguish, including diminished enjoyment of life, as well as the need for lifelong medical treatment, monitoring and/or medications, and fear of redeveloping cancer. - 310.
-As a result of the foregoing acts and omissions the Plaintiff requires and/or will require more health care and services and did incur medical, health, incidental, and related expenses.
-Plaintiff is informed and believes and further alleges that she will in the future be required to obtain further medical and/or hospital care, attention, and services. - 311.
-By reason of the foregoing, Plaintiff has been damaged as against the Defendants in excess of seventy-five thousand dollars (\$75,000.00).
+301. Plaintiff 's injuries and damages were directly caused by Defendants' breach of the aforementioned implied warranties.

+302. Plaintiff 's injuries and damages arose from a customary, usual, reasonably foreseeable use of the Products by Plaintiff

+303. As a result of the foregoing breaches, Plaintiff was was caused to suffer serious and dangerous side effects including uterine fibroids requiring a partial hysterectomy, as well as other severe and personal injuries which are permanent and lasting in nature, physical pain and mental anguish, including diminished enjoyment of life, as well as the need for lifelong medical treatment, monitoring and/or medications, and fear of redeveloping uterine fibroids that may require further surgical intervention.

+304. As a result of the foregoing acts and omissions the Plaintiff requirements and/or will require more health care and services and did incur medical, health, incidental, and related expenses.
+Plaintiff requirements is informed and believes and further alleges that she will in the future be required to obtain further medical and/or hospital care, attention, and services.

+305. By reason of the foregoing, Plaintiff has been has been damaged as against the Defendants in excess of seventy-five thousand dollars (\$75,000.00).

-FIFTH CAUSE OF ACTION AS AGAINST THE DEFENDANTS (FRAUDULENT MISREPRESENTATION AND FRAUDULENT CONCEALMENT)
+FIFTH CAUSE OF ACTION AS AGAINST DEFENDANTS (FRAUDULENT MISREPRESENTATION AND FRAUDULENT CONCEALMENT)